4 Years After Rana Plaza Tragedy, What's Changed For Bangladeshi Garment Workers?

 "The labor movement, over decades, has been demanding that parent companies have to publish their supplier information," says Kashyap.
 While many international retailers have been reporting that information in some capacity over the years, she says, it's been inconsistent.

-Kashya says the Rana Plaza tragedy was a wake-up call because no one knew immediately which companies were sourcing clothing from the building at the time of its collapse.
+Kashyap says the Rana Plaza tragedy was a wake-up call because no one knew immediately which companies were sourcing clothing from the building at the time of its collapse.

 "And so [investigators] had to actually go through the ruins to collect labels or interview surviving workers ... to hold these brands accountable," says Kashyap.